+Line A. Stanley enters his principal business.

-On line A, he enters "Barber shop."
-On line B he enters the 4-digit business code for a barber shop.
-This code is on page C-6 of the instructions for Schedule C (Form 1040).
-Stanley locates the major business category that describes his business.
-He reads down the items under "Services: Personal, Professional, and Business" to find the code that applies to his business.
-This is 8318-Barber shop (or barber).
-Stanley enters 8318 on line B. He completes lines C and E. He leaves line D blank because he does not have an EIN.
+Line B. He enters 812111, which is the 6-digit business code for a barber shop.
+This code is on page C-9 of the instructions for Schedule C. Stanley locates the major business category that describes his business.
+He reads down the items under "Personal and Laundry Services" (part of "Other Services" to find 812111-Barber shops.